Cipher Hunt: Aftermath

 On August 15, Hirsch called for volunteers to relocate Bill's hat and to move the statue via truck to a new location.
 Three days later, on August 18, the statue had been removed from Bicentennial Park with a sign in its place that read "BILL WAS HERE", when decoded through a substitution cipher.
 On August 19, Twitter user @Knarkill34 tweeted that they had moved the statue to an undisclosed location, but provided pictures.
 On August 20, several fans discovered that the statue was moved to Confusion Hill in Piercy, California.
 The statue acquired a new hat within a week, and the treasure box was not transported to the attraction.
 The statue and the completed physical puzzle are both currently housed at Confusion Hill, along with a special treasure cache where fans have since taken and left treasures for fellow fans who wish to visit the statue.
+The new treasure box is located behind the counter at the gift shop and can be viewed at request.
+The box contains a message congratulating fans on finding Bill and encourages fans to take and leave treasures for future fans' pilgrimages so there's always something for someone on their own Cipher Hunt.
+In September 2016, the treasure box was replaced with a newer larger treasure box to hold all the items that fans had since left that could no longer fit in the previous box.
+It also contains a log book for fans to document their name, date they "found Bill", and where they traveled from.

 Deleted scenes from Gravity Falls, which were promised during the hunt, were released as part of the Gravity Falls: The Complete Series DVD box set.

-Numerous online media outlets have reported on the hunt and its progress, including Atlas Obscura, The Daily Dot, io9, and Odyssey.
+Numerous online media outlets have reported on the hunt and its progress, including Atlas Obscura, The Daily Dot, and io9.